High School Testing

 - Students can use their scores to apply for financial aid and scholarships.

-Q. What if a student wants to take the paper version and/or written portions of the ACT?
+Q. What if a student wants to take the written portion of the ACT?

-A. WDMCS will only administer the electronic version of this assessment.
-Students who desire to take the paper format and/or written portion can register and pay for the assessment at a local ACT testing center.
+A. Students who desire to take the written portion can register and pay for the assessment at a local ACT testing center.

 Q. What if a student has a 504, IEP, or needs special accommodations?